js-byte/python-project/README.md

 # python-project
-This will be a repository for learning python and encouring newbies to learn python along with Flask APIs
+This will be a repository for learning python and encouraging newbies to learn python along with Flask APIs